Bira/octopus-carnival/_posts/2023-02-08-penanggalan.md

 ### Blistering Corruption

 Turns out this version of the penanggalan also spreads a wasting disease.
-Blistering Corruption is like a supernaturally-boosted measles or smallpox, causing sores, blisters and boils to erupt all over the victim's body.
+Blistering Corruption is like supernaturally-boosted measles or chickenpox, causing sores, blisters and boils to erupt all over the victim's body.
 You get exposed to it through contact with penanggalan entrails, and must succeed on a save to avoid contracting it as usual.